shanjiang7/GraphNet/README.md

 <a href="https://github.com/user-attachments/assets/125e3494-25c9-4494-9acd-8ad65ca85d03"><img src="https://img.shields.io/badge/微信-green?logo=wechat&amp"></a>
 </div>

 **GraphNet** is a large-scale dataset of deep learning **computation graphs**, built as a standard benchmark for **tensor compiler** optimization.
 It provides over 2.7K computation graphs extracted from state-of-the-art deep learning models spanning diverse tasks and ML frameworks.
-With standardized formats and rich metadata, GraphNet enables fair comparison and reproducible evaluation of the general optimization capabilities of tensor compilers, thereby supporting advanced research such as AI for System on compilers.
+With standardized formats and rich metadata, GraphNet enables fair comparison and reproducible evaluation of the general optimization capabilities of tensor compilers, thereby supporting advanced research such as AI for System on Compilers.

 ## 📣 News
+- [2025-11-19] ✨ Keynote Speech at GTOC Forum 2025: [GraphNet Empowering the AI Software Stack]( https://b23.tv/PFzSKK1)
 - [2025-10-14] ✨ Our technical report is out: a detailed study of dataset construction and compiler benchmarking, introducing the novel performance metrics Speedup Score S(t) and Error-aware Speedup Score ES(t). [📘 GraphNet: A Large-Scale Computational Graph Dataset for Tensor Compiler Research](https://arxiv.org/abs/2510.24035)
 - [2025-8-20] 🚀 The second round of [open contribution tasks](https://github.com/PaddlePaddle/Paddle/issues/74773) was released. (completed ✅)
 - [2025-7-30] 🚀 The first round of [open contribution tasks](https://github.com/PaddlePaddle/GraphNet/issues/44) was released.  (completed ✅)